File Number: OPA.25.03 and ZBA.25.12

 Public Meeting

-All written and oral comments form part of the official public record under the Planning Act.
+All written and oral comments form part of the official public record under the Provincial Planning Act.
 This ensures your feedback is considered by Council before a decision is made.

 Have a further question or comment?
-Email planning@eastgwillimbury.ca, or call or 905-478-4283.
-Comments are welcome throughout the application review process.
+Email Planning, or call or 905-478-4282.

-About 31 Sand Road and how to give feedback
+About 31 Sand Road and Providing Feedback

 What is proposed for 31 Sand Road?